requires Python >=3.6

 Tardis-machine is a locally runnable server that exposes API allowing efficiently requesting historical market data for whole time periods in contrast to HTTP API that provides data only in minute by minute slices.

-Market data collection infrastructure for OKEx Spot since 2020-05-15 is located in GCP asia-northeast1 (Tokyo, Japan), before that it was located in GCP europe-west2 region (London, UK).
-Real-time market data is captured via multiple WebSocket connections.
+Market data collection infrastructure for OKX Spot since 2022-05-04T16:45 is located in AWS HK region (Hong Kong, China, VPC colo setup), before that, starting since 2020-05-15 it was located in GCP asia-northeast1 (Tokyo, Japan) and initially it was located in GCP europe-west2 region (London, UK).

 OKEx servers are located in Alibaba Cloud cn-hongkong region (Hong Kong, China).